shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/convert-from-single-root-to-multi.md

         windows_path: 'z:\sgtk\secondaries'
     }

-NOTE: As of `tk-core v0.18.141`, the names of the roots defined in roots.yml do not need to match the names of the local storage defined in SG.
+{% include info title="Note" content="As of `tk-core v0.18.141`, the names of the roots defined in roots.yml do not need to match the names of the local storage defined in SG.
 You can explicitly define the connection by including a `shotgun_storage_id: <id>` key/value pair in your `roots.yml` definitions.
 Example:

     secondary: {